 The voltage offset adjuster and polarity switch are located on the output BNC connector end.

 Thorlabs' AMP Series of Transimpedance Amplifiers are designed to amplify the output signal from unmounted or mounted photodiodes.
-The AMP110 amplifier offers a high gain of 10 MV/A, while the AMP120 amplifier offers a high bandwidth of 100 kHz.
-The offset caused by the dark current of a connected photodiode can be adjusted using the Zero Adjust screw on the output end of the amplifier (see image to the right).
-A switch allows the output signal's sign to be set based on the connected photodiode’s polarity (AG or CG).
+Refer to the table below or the Specs tab for amplifier specifications.
+The offset caused by the dark current of a connected photodiode can be compensated for using the Zero Adjust screw on the output end of the amplifier (see image to the right).
+A switch allows the output signal's sign to be set based on the connected photodiode's polarity (AG or CG).

-Each transimpedance amplifier has an in-line box design with two female BNC connectors that is intended to be used between two BNC cables.
-SMA-mounted photodiodes could be connected directly to the amplifier using a CA2824 cable.
+Each transimpedance amplifier has an in-line box design with two female BNC connectors, and is intended to be used between two BNC cables.
+SMA-mounted photodiodes can be connected directly using a CA2824 cable.
 The devices are powered through a Micro-B USB port using the included 5 V, 2 A power supply or any other available USB port.
-The internal electronics of the amplifier regulates the power to the amplification circuitry, isolating the device's performance from electrical noise that may be inherent to the power source.
+The internal electronics of the amplifier regulate the power to the amplification circuitry, isolating the device's performance from electrical noise that may be inherent to the power source.

 The graphs below represent calculated data using an input source with capacitance up to 10 nF.